Help us beat cancer!

 Children’s Cancer

-A disease-specific immunotherapy targeted at treating Ewing Sarcoma, a rare but deadly bone and soft tissue cancer that affects children and young adults.
-Unfortunately, the death rate for patients with recurrent Ewing sarcoma is 100%.
+We are creating a disease-specific immunotherapy targeted at treating Ewing sarcoma, a rare but deadly bone and soft tissue cancer that affects children and young adults.
+Unfortunately, the death rate for patients with recurrent Ewing sarcoma is nearly 100%.

 Massive Market Opportunity